ErikaBGram/LearningR/README.md

-TODO: Add more to the title of your project here
+# LearningR: Intro R course

-# LearningR:
+This is so much fun!

 TODO: Give a brief description of what your project is about